Amol: Achaemenid Empire

-People of Amol were the people of Amard they were one of the most important Achaemenid satraps who were the guardians of the Amard Sea, the current Caspian Sea.
+People of Amol were p, the current Caspian Sea.
 Further evidence of the power of the Amol people is their fighting in the Battle of Thermopylae, Battle of Gaugamela and other Sardis forces in the Achaemenid Empire.
 Quintus Curtius Rufus said, Immortals (Achaemenid Empire) Archers they were all Amard people.

 Parthian Empire

-During the age of the Parthian Empire, Amol was one of the centers of Iran.
+During the reign of the Parthian Empire, Amol was one of the centers of Iran.
 It seems that Amol's reputation in the time of Alexander the Great and the Parthian period dominated the political-administrative Satrap was Hyrcanian.
 During the Parthian period, Amol was also famous and prosperous, which was called Homo or Hamo.
 Parthian King Phraates I (171–173 AH) defeated the Mardas in the Amol region.
 He is said to have moved a group of people to the Parthian lands in northern Khorasan and settled in western Amu Darya, also known as Amol Zam.

-Sassanian
+Sasanian Empire

-According to historical literature, Amol was the capital of Mazandaran during the period starting from the 3rd century AD under the Sassanian Empire to the 13/14th century AD under the Ilkhanate dynasty of Mongol Empire.
+According to historical literature, Amol was the capital of Mazandaran during the period starting from the 3rd century AD under the Sasanian Empire to the 13/14th century AD under the Ilkhanate dynasty of Mongol Empire.
 Before Islam, Amol was one of the largest and most important cities in the region and was considered the center of Mazandaran.
-The city of Amol existed before the Sassanids and during the Alexander period.
-During the Sassanid period, the importance of this Amol was increased due to the escape of the followers of Mazdak to this city.
+The city of Amol existed before the Sassanids and during Alexander's time.
+During the Sassanid era, the importance of this Amol was increased due to the escape of the followers of Mazdak to this city.

-Based on pieces of evidence, including the coins found during excavations in addition to Muslim historical books, Amol was the capital of Mazandaran province during the Sassanid Era.

-According to historical literature, Amol was the capital of Mazandaran during the period starting from the 3rd century under Sassanian Empire to the 13/14th century under the Ilkhanate dynasty of Mongol Empire.
-On Sasanian coins, coin cities where there has been abbreviated name is known, but mark m was Amol.
-During the Bahram V Amol were Central of Iran and at during the Khosrow II and Dabuyid dynasty capital Mazandaran.
+Based on pieces of evidence, including the coins found during excavations in addition to Muslim historical books, Amol was the capital of Mazandaran province during the Sassanid era.
+On Sasanian coins, coin cities where there has been an abbreviated name is known, but the mark m was Amol.
+During the Bahram V, Amol was Central to Iran and during the Khosrow II and Dabuyid dynasty capital Mazandaran.

-Amu Darya Sasanian mid pers river about 2,500 km long, regarded in ancient times as the boundary between Iran and Turan, the modern name may be derived from Amol.
+Amu Darya The Sasanian Pers River is about 2,500 km long, regarded in ancient times as the boundary between Iran and Turan; the modern name may be derived from Amol.

-In city during this period has Temple, Market, fireplace there was.
-Ibn Rawi in his book calls Amol bigger than Isfahan and Qazvin.
+In the city during this period, there was a Temple, Market, and fireplace there was.
+Ibn Rawi, in his book, calls Amol bigger than Isfahan and Qazvin.

-In Hudud al-'Alam says about Amol, is great city with most moat and castle, the universe and origin of merchants and at city Carpet, mat, boxwood, bowl, brick and medallion is found.
+Hudud al-'Alam had said about Amol, that it was a great city with most moats and castles, the universe and the origin of merchants, and city Carpet, mats, boxwood, bowls, brick, and medallions are found.